kallaway/100-days-of-code/log.md

 14 hours
 #### Thoughts
 There is so much stuff to learn...
 Also it is only 6th day and I did so much. :)

+## Day 7
+### Progress
+Aside of AndroidStudio started JavaFX application, as it will be required next week at my Uni classes and exam.
+Basic desing, layout, scenes, fields.
+Started on my first, fully functional app - GUI calculator.
+#### Total time
+17 hours

+## Day 8
+### Progress
+Going further with JavaFX, struggling a bit to make a communication between input - tex field - and storing it...
+### Total time
+19,5 hours